soxoj/username-generation-guide/README.md

 When you sign up on the site it may turn out that your username is taken.
 Then you use a variant of a name - with characters replacement or additions.

-Thus, making assumptions about the transformations and knowing the original name, you can check "neighboring" accounts (for example, with [maigret](https://github.com/soxoj/maigret)).
+Thus, making assumptions about the transformations and knowing the original name, you can check "neighbouring" accounts (for example, with [maigret](https://github.com/soxoj/maigret)).

 I propose for this my own simple tool that allows you to make transformations by rules.